-Lots of homeschoolers like learning history using the 4 year rotation.
-They focus on 4 different eras – ancient, medieval, colonial, and modern.
+Lots of homeschoolers like learning history using the four year rotation.
+They focus on four different eras – ancient, medieval, colonial, and modern.
 Each era is taught for an entire year-long course of history.

 - The ancient era begins at the beginning of civilization and goes up until the fall of Rome in 476 A.D.; teach it the first year.

-- The Renaissance and Age of Exploration signaled the beginning of the Colonial Period; you’ll teach it in the 3rd year.
+- The Renaissance and Age of Exploration signaled the beginning of the Colonial Period; you’ll teach it in the third year.

 - Finally, the study of modern history starts in about 1750 A.D., right around the time of the founding of America.
-Include that, along with a study of government, in your 4th year.
+Include that, along with a study of government, in your fourth year.

-- How on earth did I get through 16 years of formal schooling and know almost nothing of the history of our world?
+How on earth did I get through sixteen years of formal schooling and know almost nothing of the history of our world?

 I graduated from high school a year early and at the top of my class, but even when I graduated from college I felt distinctly aware of the giant gaps in my education.
 My writing, reading, and math were solid, but when it came to history, geography, the sciences, and the arts, I knew I was lacking.